 Our live tests are accessed by default with a HTML5 based VNC client utilizing web sockets over SSL (i.e. encrypted traffic over port 443).
 We also provide options to connect via the VNC protocol over port 80 or a randomized port range from 6020-6100.

 CrossBrowserTesting.com allows you to test not only public sites, but also development and test sites within your network.
-This is accomplished with a signed java applet which you can run either inside your browser or from a command line.
-This applet creates a secure shell (SSH) tunnel from your machine to our server.
-When you launch a test in our system while you have a local tunnel connected, that browser sends all traffic via this secure tunnel to your machine, where the request is handled and sent back to the remote browser to be rendered.
+This is accomplished with a signed java applet or node.js module, or Chrome browser extension which you can run either inside your browser or from a command line.
+These create a secure shell (SSH) tunnel from your machine to our server.
+When you launch a test in our system while you have a local tunnel connected, that browser sends all traffic via the secure tunnel to your machine, where the request is handled and sent back to the remote browser to be rendered.
 The tunnel is strictly limited to the user account that created the tunnel.
-To disconnect the tunnel, you can close the browser window it was launched from or stop the command line based java applet.
+To disconnect the tunnel, you can close the browser window it was launched from or stop using the command line.

 CrossBrowserTesting.com allows you to take snapshots and videos of live tests you run.
 These recordings are critical to the QA process, allowing you to document issues seen while testing and communicate them to the developers.
 In addition, you can capture network packet recordings of any tests, allowing you to see the http request stream from a page request.
 This is a great troubleshooting tool.
 The screenshot system also captures and saves both windowed and full page screenshots of the urls you test.
 All of this data is saved securely on Amazon S3.